meegpipe/meegpipe/+meegpipe/+node/+ecg_annotate/README.md

 ## Construction arguments

-The `qrs_detect` node admits all the key/value pairs admitted by the [abstract_node][abstract-node] class.
+The `ecg_annotate` node admits all the key/value pairs admitted by the [abstract_node][abstract-node] class.
 For configuration options specific to this node class see the documentation of the helper [config][config] class.

 [abstract-node]: ../@abstract_node/README.md
 [config]: ./config.md